BranLight/TodoList/README.md

 # TodoList
-A simple, single-page website for making todo lists.
-From Sean Pelling's JS tutorial on Udemy.
+A simple, single-page website for making todo list from Sean Pelling's JS tutorial on Udemy.